datatogether/website/content/posts/06_decentralization.md

 **BRENDAN**: Welcome to the final topic of this semester of Data Together: decentralization.
 This is a topic that has pulled a number of us together over the years, months, minutes.

-Tonight we're going to look at decentralization in three major contexts I thought it would be nice to bucket these in the context of **technology, groups of people, and the state**.
+Tonight we're going to look at decentralization in three major contexts.
+I thought it would be nice to bucket these as **technology, groups of people, and the state**.

 Sarah Friend's ten-minute introduction to decentralization was a great framing for a lot of this conversation.
 She had three questions right out the gates: